Kvitsøy Lighthouse

-Kvitsøy Lighthouse (Kvitsøy fyr) is a coastal lighthouse and heritage building in the municipality of Kvitsøy in Rogaland county, Norway.
+Kvitsøy Lighthouse (Kvitsøy fyr) is a coastal lighthouse and heritage building in Kvitsøy Municipality in Rogaland county, Norway.
 It is located on the west side of the village of Ydstebøhamn on the island of Kvitsøy.
 The lighthouse marks the entrance to the huge Boknafjorden, the main shipping route to the city of Stavanger, and inland Rogaland county.
 The first lighthouse at the site was established in 1700, and the present lighthouse was built in 1829.
 The lighthouse was automated in 1969, and has been a protected historic building since 1998.

 The 1829 tower

 The 1829 lighthouse was 18 m in height.
 The tower was extended by 7 m in 1859 and it gained another 2 m in height when a first order lens was installed in 1910.
 The present 27 m tall lighthouse is an octagonal stone tower.
 There is a 2nd order Fresnel lens at the top of the tower.
 The building is painted white, with the lantern on the top painted red.
 Today, the light sits at an elevation of 45.2 m above sea level.
 The light emits four white flashes every 40 seconds.

 The lighthouse was automated and depopulated in 1969, and has been preserved as a protected historic building.
 Kvitsøy Lighthouse is the oldest stone tower lighthouse still in operation in Norway.